Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy

 \subsection{On Reducing Surface Form Competition}

-\cref{fig:main_line_graph} (left), demonstrates the effect of choice of prompt format on \pmvc in the one-shot setting.
-Across datasets, showing answer choices in the ``string'' format leads to a substantial increae in \pmvc, which reaches near-100\% for all models using the ``enumerated'' format.
-Zooming in on the role of in-context examples in \cref{fig:mmlu_prob_vs_acc} (dashed lines), we observe that all models place significantly more probability mass on valid answer choices after seeing only one in-context example \emph{that includes the answer choices}, and stronger models such as \texttt{text-davinci-003} and FLAN-T5-XXL exhibit this behavior zero-shot.
-Trends also hold for CommonsenseQA and OpenbookQA ( \cref{fig:commonsenseqa_prob_vs_acc,fig:openbookqa_prob_vs_acc}).
-For \texttt{curie}, \texttt{davinci}, and \texttt{davinci-instruct-beta}, we present standard error over 3 random seeds for selecting prompt examples and find the effects of random seed are generally negligible.
-The number of instances for which the bound is satisfied and SFC is fully alleviated (\cref{eqn:pmvc-effect-bound}) for each method can be found in \cref{tab:bounds} (\cref{appendix:addl_results}).
+\cref{fig:main_line_graph} (left), demonstrates the effect of choice of prompt format on \pma (and hence SFC, \cref{eqn:metric-sfc}) in the one-shot setting.
+Across datasets, showing answer choices in the ``string'' format leads to a substantial increase in \pma, which reaches near-100\% for all models using the ``$q + \mathcal{L}_{enum}$'' format.
+Zooming in on the role of in-context examples in \cref{fig:mmlu_prob_vs_acc} (dashed lines), we observe \pma increases significantly for all models after seeing only one in-context example \emph{that includes the answer choices} (bottom plot), and stronger models such as \texttt{text-davinci-003} and FLAN-T5 exhibit this behavior zero-shot.
+Trends also hold for CommonsenseQA and OpenbookQA (\cref{fig:commonsenseqa_prob_vs_acc,fig:openbookqa_prob_vs_acc}, Appendix).
+The number of instances for which the bound in \cref{eqn:pmvc-effect-bound} is satisfied and SFC is fully alleviated are in \cref{tab:bounds} (\cref{appendix:addl_results}).